bartandrews/infinite_cylinder/README.rst

 **scripts** contains all of the SLURM batch scripts used for Hydra and Piz Daint.

+**pickles** stores all of the initial pickles for a flow, in the corresponding flow subdirectory e.g. the expensive initial wavefunction used for a phi_flow run with chi=500.

 **logs** is used to store all of the stdout and stderr files from the Hydra and Piz Daint batch scripts.
 NB: No log files are tracked by git.

 **.idea** is used to store PyCharm configuration files, in case I would like to make changes to the code using a PyCharm project on a remote computer.